Climate and Average Weather Year Round in Lake Forest California, United States

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.9 months, from April 25 to August 21, with an average daily incident shortwave energy per square meter above 7.3 kWh.
-The brightest day of the year is June 21, with an average of 8.4 kWh.
+The brightest month of the year in Lake Forest is June, with an average of 8.4 kWh.

 The topography within 2 miles of Lake Forest contains significant variations in elevation, with a maximum elevation change of 597 feet and an average elevation above sea level of 515 feet.
 Within 10 miles contains significant variations in elevation (5,643 feet).
 Within 50 miles also contains extreme variations in elevation (10,033 feet).